 When we booked into the campgrounds at both Kings Canyon Resort and at Yulara, we were given a slip authorising purchase of alcohol from the outlets within those resorts.

-asking was correct July 2012 but there have since been changes.
-The superseded text has been crossed out rather that removed,
+to the person asking was correct July 2012 but there have since been changes.
+The superseded text has been crossed out rather